yefim/jerkyll/_posts/2021-02-23-mushroom-potato-soup.md

 1. Dice the onion
 1. Wait until the mushroom water starts boiling/shrinking then throw in onion
 1. Cook mushrooms and onion until onion is soft and the mushroom water is boiled out
-1. Mushroom pan and potato pot should finish around the same time
+1. Mushroom pan and potato pot should finish around the same time (the 15-20 minutes mentioned earlier)
 1. Now we blend
 1. Drain out 50-75% of the water from the potato pot into a container (useful if you need to add more).
 It's always better to drain more than to have very soggy soup.
 1. Mash the potatoes a bit to make them easier to blend